satkavits/Vaghost_2dGame/README.md

 # Vaghost_2dGame
-# a 2d game made with unity with assets from the unity asset store
+# a 2d game made with unity
+# with assets from the unity asset store
-# and cod made in c#
+# and code made in c#